Amy E. Shyer is watching a movie on her laptop.

 Previously, scientists hypothesized that the clumping behavior shown in Shyer’s stop-motion movie was driven by a unique gene expression pattern that caused cells to congregate around polka-dot concentrations of proteins.
 One particular protein, beta-catenin—which, among other things, helps cells adhere to one another— was thought to coordinate the entire process.

-Recently, however, Shyer and her colleague, senior staff scientist Alan Rodrigues, showed that avian skin cells need no such master regulator to begin rearranging themselves.
+Recently, however, Shyer and co-author Alan Rodrigues, showed that avian skin cells need no such master regulator to begin rearranging themselves.
 When she removed beta-catenin from the picture, the cells still happily formed little clumps, so long as the membrane they rested on was, like the bed in the story of Goldilocks and the Three Bears, neither too hard nor too soft.

-Shyer and Rodrigues suspect that in nature, embryonic follicle development probably involves a continuous give-and-take between mechanical and molecular processes, with changes on one side triggering responses on the other.
+Shyer and Rodrigues, a senior staff scientist in the lab, suspect that in nature, embryonic follicle development probably involves a continuous give-and-take between mechanical and molecular processes, with changes on one side triggering responses on the other.
 Elucidating the precise sequence of mechanical and molecular steps in that feedback loop should help researchers understand human skin morphogenesis and enable them to grow more realistic skin tissue in the lab for research purposes.

-In addition, their work may spur the development of powerful tools for studying and treating disease.
-Shyer’s recent discoveries, for example, could lead to improvements in organoids, small lab-grown simulacra of human organs such as brains and livers that hold great potential for biomedical research and regenerative medicine.
+In addition, the Shyer lab’s work may spur the development of powerful tools for studying and treating disease.
+Their discoveries, for example, could lead to improvements in organoids, small lab-grown simulacra of human organs such as brains and livers that hold great potential for biomedical research and regenerative medicine.
 These ersatz mini-organs might one day allow researchers to more effectively study the development of diseases and to test new drugs more realistically than can be done with rats and mice.

 There could be other payoffs as well.
-Shyer’s lab is currently investigating the mechanical underpinnings of tumor formation in hopes of developing novel strategies for treating cancer—strategies that look beyond the bewildering assortment of genetic errors that can cause cells to turn cancerous and instead address the mechanical processes by which tumors grow and evolve.
+Rodrigues and Shyer are currently investigating the mechanical underpinnings of tumor formation in hopes of developing novel strategies for treating cancer—strategies that look beyond the bewildering assortment of genetic errors that can cause cells to turn cancerous and instead address the mechanical processes by which tumors grow and evolve.

 “Cancer is fundamentally a physical problem, and it’s related to how cells and tissues behave,” Shyer explains.
 As a result, drugs that target the molecular mistakes that generate cancer cells could be even more effective if they were combined with treatments that addressed the physical events involved in tumor development.